 - Butter: I recommend using unsalted butter so you can better control the salt content of the whole dish.

-- Garlic: Fresh garlic adds such great flavor to the shrimp and Alfredo sauce.
+- Garlic: Though not a traditional Alfredo ingredient, fresh garlic adds such great flavor to the shrimp and Alfredo sauce.

 - Peeled and deveined shrimp: I often use frozen shrimp in Alfredo because it’s easier to keep on hand, and it’s hard to find fresh shrimp when you’re landlocked like me.
 I like to buy shrimp that have already had their tails removed.
 See my tips for using frozen shrimp and cooking shrimp below.

 - Heavy cream: Creates a thick, creamy sauce.
-I do not recommend using regular milk for this recipe.
+I do not recommend using regular milk for this recipe or even half and half.

 - Parmesan cheese: For best results, grate your Parmesan cheese from a block.
 Freshly grated cheese will melt and taste so much better than pre-shredded cheese.